 A “single origin” coffee comes from a specific region or farm (sometimes called a “single estate” coffee), while a blend is a mixture of multiple coffees.
 You’ll also get “micro lots”, which come from small sections on a particular farm.

-But why separate coffee in this way?
+But why separate coffee in this way on a label?
 Because each coffee is the result of where and how it was grown.
 As we’re about to see, the country and region, the farming and processing methods, the coffee plant variety, and more all affect the flavour and aroma of the drink.

 Single origins tend to be high-quality coffees with unique flavours and aromas – the kind that roasters don’t want to obscure by mixing with other beans.